dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Edmond :: How so?

 Niklas :: It is a constant battle.
 It's a 24/7 firefighting.
 Yes, there are all sorts of alarms, monitoring and automated stuff there.
 To be honest it feels like we are automating shit!
 Everything is red all the time.
 Nobody actually cares anymore.
-We all just want to be done with office hours and we pray on "standby"s.
+We all just want to be done with office hours and we pray on the _"standby"_.

 Edmond :: Have you come up with any ideas about the whole thing?
 I mean, what's the cause of this?